Audio settings are found on four tabs:

 To change settings globally:

-From the Launcher, select Options, then select the applicable tab.
+From the Launcher, select Global Options, then select the applicable tab.

 To change settings for a specific game:

 From the Launcher, highlight the game in the games list, and select the Game Options button.
 If the Launcher is in grid view, select the game and then select the gear icon in the popup window.
 Select the applicable tab.

 For a comprehensive look at how to use ScummVM’s extensive audio settings, check out our Understanding the audio settings guide.

 All settings can also be changed in the Configuration file.
 The configuration key is listed in italics after each setting description.

 The Audio tab¶

 Use the Audio tab to change the sound output of games.